axeII/home-ops/README.md

 Welcome to my HomeOps setup.
 Here I perform DevOps best practicies but at home.
 Checkout the hardware section where I describe what sort of hardware I am using.
 Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and the cluster. under folder `provision` I store all my ansible and terraform scripts to manage promox virtual machines.
 Some of them are used for k3s cluster some only for docker instances.

-### Timeline:
-- [January 2022] Rebuild of infrastructure.
-- [February 2022] Finally at the moment of  I am satisfied with the home-ops infrastructure.
-- [April 2022] Cluster is working again yayy.
-- [May 2022] Migrating to robust storage for cluster a monitoring.
-- [Today] Now I would like to move to the next phase -- add more services to my cluster.

 ## :art:&nbsp; Cluster components

 - [calico](https://www.tigera.io/project-calico/) - CNI (container network interface)